 Centuries and centuries of caste discrimination have reduced the 45 tribal groups living in Bangladesh to a life of deprivation and humiliation.
 And this to such an extent that today’s tribal people (adibashi) are confined to a sort of handicapped existence where induced superstition and social discrimination have undermined their own strength, cultural values and traditions.
 At the margins of main stream society, the adibashi of Bangladesh often live at sub-human level.
 The Munda are one of the 45 tribal groups referred to above.
 Known by different names, they are often referred to, derogatively, as untouchable, kuli, sordar. scheduled caste, forest people, etc. Illiteracy, dire poverty, malnutrition etc. are some of the problems they suffer from.
 These have on the other hand given rise to another series of social problems like alcoholism and children marriage etc. SAMS was created in 2003 with the precise intent to do something for the Munda and bring them into mainstream development.
-Made up by young Munda people, SAMS dreams of an equal and just society where the Munda people may occupy an honoured place recognised in their cultural diversity, worthy and active citizens of Bangladesh.
-SAMS believes that freedom from exploitation at all levels may come about only if the Munda themselves get organised in a spirit of solidarity.
+Made up by young Munda people, SAMS dreams of an equal and just society where the Munda people may occupy an honored place recognised in their cultural diversity, worthy and active citizens of Bangladesh.
+SAMS believes that freedom from exploitation at all levels may come about only if the Munda themselves get organized in a spirit of solidarity.
 SAMS may thus be the beginning of the Munda’s re-birth to a full human life.
 SAMS has got the permission from Social Welfare Ministry in 2008 and its Reg.
 No is Sat-975/08

 To free the human dignity of all Adibashi/Indigenous/Tribal people, to awaken them to a world of justice, peace and dignity.